Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 throughout this book) and R provide high-quality implementations of numerous data analysis and visualization methods, from regression to statistics, text analysis, network analysis, and much more.
-Finally, parallel computing systems such as Hadoop and Spark can be used to harness parallel computer clusters for extremely large data sets and computationally intensive analyses.
+Finally, parallel computing platforms such as Hadoop and Spark can be used to harness parallel computer clusters for extremely large data sets and computationally intensive analyses.

-These various components may not always work together as smoothly as do integrated packages such as SAS, SPSS, and Stata, but they allow researchers to take on problems of great scale and complexity.
+These various components may not always work together as smoothly as do integrated packages such as SAS, SPSS, and Stata, but they allow researchers to take on problems of greater scale and complexity.
 Furthermore, they are developing at a tremendous rate as the result of work by thousands of people worldwide.
-For these reasons, the modern social scientist needs to be familiar with their characteristics and capabilities.
+For these reasons, the modern social scientist needs to be familiar with their capabilities.

 The book's "use case" {#sec:1-6}
 ---------------------